 The elephants will roam freely as you dine in an open-air restaurant that seats only 24 guests.
 You can enjoy a prix fixe menu made from wild and locally sourced ingredients, with fine wines to match.

 David Sheldrick Wildlife Trust, Nairobi, Kenya

 Photo courtesy of Candice Heckel

-The David Sheldrick Wildlife Trust fosters orphaned elephants from all corners of Kenya and, when they’re older, integrates them back into the wild in Tsavo National Park.
-At the elephant nursery, located in Nairobi National Park, you can visit them during their feeding hour.
+The David Sheldrick Wildlife Trust fosters orphaned elephants from all corners of Kenya and, when they’re older, integrates them back into the wild.
+At the elephant nursery, located near Nairobi, you can visit them during their feeding hour.

 The morning feeding is open to the public with a minimum donation of $7, and you’ll be able to see the adorable baby elephants filing in and being bottle-fed.
 If you’ve fostered an elephant (with a minimum donation of $50 per year), you can return for the more exclusive evening feeding.
 A VIP experience is also available if you want a private elephant encounter.

-Nairobi is a common gateway to an African safari, and the elephant nursery is located just outside of town, making this an ideal way to start or end your adventures in Africa.
+Nairobi is a common starting place for African safaris.
+The elephant nursery is located just outside of town, making this an ideal way to start or end your adventures in Africa.